dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 #### Authors

+Authors have a reliability, relevance, and a list of authored contributions.
+An author's reliability and relevance is derived from the their contributions (either ORC or ERC).
+ORCs relevance is obtained from unconflicted third-party citations (more from relevant papers) and dissemination works (more from popular ones) on authored ORCs.
+Successful dissemination works (ERCs) made on third party ORCs also provides relevance.
+Reliability is obtained through unconflicted third-party reviews with high scores (more from upvoted reviews), or by the reproduction or replication of authored ORC.
+Upvoted reviews and meta-reviews (ERCs) made on third-party ORCs also provides reliability, more so if these are endorsed and/or integrated into the ORC.

+Authors with no reliability or relevance (either because they just entered the system, or because they have it committed) cannot make ORCs.
+To gain reliability or relevance they can produce ERCs.
+ERCs made on ORCs related to their own (e.g., ORCs that cite their own ORCs) provide additional relevance.

+A fixed fraction of the reliability of authors becomes commited when a new ORC is produced.
+This limit the amount of ORC an author may concurrently have, although it may be uncommitted fast if the ORC gains reliability and relevance of its own.
+ORC will therefore have variable initial scores, based on their author's.

+Authors can choose to publicly disclose their authorship on ORCs and ERCs.
+In either case, the platform is always aware of identities, so that conflicts of interest can be always publicly advertised.
+In case of malpractice detection, identities may be released.
+Authors have to declare and keep updated their conflicts within the platform.
+Automatic conflict is labeled to authors from the same institution, or authors that have co-authored either ORCs or ERCs.

-* Authors have a reliability, relevance, and a list of authored contributions.
+Authors have the right to flag ORCs and ERCs for a series of malpractices:

-public/private authors

-conflicting authors

-right to flag.

-reliability can be commited
-limiting the number of concurrent ORCs from the same author.

-* The initial reliability and relevance is zero.
-At first, reliability can be gained by doing enhancing contributions.
-Relevance is gained with citations.

-* When doing original contributions, author's must donate a fixed fraction of their gained reliability, which is eventually returned with the addition of enhancing contributions that increase the work's reliability.

-* If an author has no fraction left of its reliability, no original contributions can be made.
-Reliability can always be gained though enhancing contributions.
+* false authorship of a contribution
+* prevaricating reviews / false replication report
+* plagiarism
+* offensive content
+* hidden conflict of interest

-* Authors are encouraged to evaluate and take into account the enhancing contributions to their work, using it to improve their own research.
+Authors are encouraged to evaluate and take into account the enhancing contributions to their work, using it to improve their own research.
 Updated versions of original contributions can be made in collaboration with the enhancing contribution author's, and increase the relevance and reliability of the original work, based on the community interest in the enhancing contribution.

-* Authors can request reviews of their work to specific users.
+Authors can request reviews of their work to specific users.
 Typically, those involved in the same field, or being cited by the original work.

-* Authors gain additional relevance by doing enhancing contributions on those original ones citing them.

 #### Moderators

 Each year, authors with relevance and reliability are invited for moderation.
-This means resolving disputes, as authors from the platform request the attention of a moderator (e.g., offensive content, paper rebutals, plagiarism claims).
+This means resolving disputes, as authors from the platform request the attention of a moderator (e.g., offensive content, paper rebutals, plagiarism claims, hidden conflict of interest).
 All such disputes, together with any actions taken, get logged for accountability.

 ### Ethical considerations